How to manage leaky heart valve

 Overcoming a leaky heart valve

-Leaky heart valves are a serious condition that require prompt medical attention.
+Leaky heart valves are a serious condition that requires prompt medical attention.
 But by working with your healthcare team and making lifestyle changes to support heart health, you can manage symptoms and enjoy a good quality of life even with this condition.

-Next steps:
+Next steps

-Make an appointment with Roberto Rodriguez, MD
+Make an appointment with Khalid Ridwan, MD

 Learn more about your options for heart valve disease treatment